mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/08-source-control.markdown

 repositories if your needs change.
 A couple of recommended hosted version control services are:

+* [GitLab](https://about.gitlab.com/) has both a self-hosted version of its open source software as well as their hosted version with [pricing](https://about.gitlab.com/pricing/) for businesses that need additional hosting support.

-* [GitHub](https://github.com/) is currently the most commonly used source control platform for using Git.
+* [GitHub](https://github.com/) provides free open source repositories and paid private repositories for Git.

-* [BitBucket](https://bitbucket.org/) provides free Git and Mercurial repositories for open projects and private repositories for up to five users.
+* [BitBucket](https://bitbucket.org/) also has free Git and Mercurial repositories for open projects, but adds private repositories for up to five users.
 Users pay for hosting private repositories with more than five users.

 ## General source control resources